maidsafe/self_encryption/README.md

 This library splits a file into encrypted chunks and also produces a data map for the same.
 This data map with encrypted chunks enables the file to be reconstituted.
 Instructions to use the 'basic_encryptor' example are as follows:

 1. Install RUST(Nightly build).
- - OSX / Linux: `curl -s https://static.rust-lang.org/rustup.sh | sudo sh -s -- --channel=nightly`
+ - OSX / Linux: `curl -s https://static.rust-lang.org/rustup.sh | sh -s -- --channel=nightly`
  - Windows: Download Exe installer from http://www.rust-lang.org/install.html

 2. Install gcc.